sap-tutorials/sap-build-apps/tutorials/build-apps-socialmedia-1-custom-component/build-apps-socialmedia-1-custom-component.md

 <!-- description --> Create a composite component made by mashing up a Large Image List Item with a Star Rating, so users can rate products.

 ## Prerequisites
-- You have set up SAP Build App and have entered the lobby.
+- You have set up SAP Build App and have entered the lobby, as described in this video: <iframe width="560" height="315" src="https://www.youtube.com/embed/ZpQM2B1v2GY" frameborder="0" allowfullscreen></iframe>

 ## You will learn